miru0513/miru0513/README.md

 ## 📚 About Me
 📂 In the **"Facultate"** folder, you can find **notes & helpful information** from university courses.
-💡 The rest of my repositories contain my **personal projects** and coding experiments.
+💡 The rest of my repositories contain my **personal projects** and coding experiments. ( for now just Connect-4 )

 ---